yixinL7/SumLLM/README.md

 # SumLLM
-This repo contains the training and evaluation scripts, experiment data, model outputs for our paper: On Learning to Summarize with Large Language Models as References.
+This repo contains the training and evaluation scripts, experiment data, model outputs for our paper: "On Learning to Summarize with Large Language Models as References".

 This repo is intended and licensed for research use only.
 The data and model outputs are licensed under CC BY-NC 4.0 (allowing only non-commercial use).